Current Research Projects

 Comprehensive Employment Strategy (CES) Transition Pilot Programme Evaluation

-The NCSE commissioned RSM to evaluate this programme to establish the impact it is having.
-The evaluation for cohort one began in 2023 and continued into 2024 and the evaluation for cohort two began in April 2025.
+The NCSE commissioned RSM (now Fortia Insight) to evaluate this programme to establish the impact it is having.
+The evaluation for group one began in 2023 and continued into 2024 and the evaluation for group two began in April 2025

 Evaluation of the Universal Design for Learning Support Model

-The NCSE commenced a Universal Design for Learning (UDL) support model on a pilot basis in September 2024.
-This pilot project involves up to 90 teachers across 44 schools (33 primary, 9 post-primary and 2 special) and will run over two academic years 2024-25 and 2025-26.
-The NCSE UDL support model pilot aims to support the learning, engagement and participation of students by building teacher capacity to plan for variability, reduce barriers and support resourceful, purposeful and goal orientated learners.
+The NCSE began the Universal Design for Learning (UDL) support model as a pilot in September 2024.
+It involves up to 90 teachers across 44 schools (33 primary, 9 post-primary and 2 special).
+It will run over two academic years 2024-25 and 2025-26.

 Research exploring the factors behind the growth in demand for special school and special class places

-The NCSE is conducting research to explore the factors that have led to the growth in demand for special class and special school places in Ireland in the past two decades.
+This research is exploring the factors that have led to the growth in demand for special class and special school places in Ireland in the past 20 years.